digitalave/digitalave-old-website-2023-07-06/_posts/2021-04-16-How-To-Setup-Jenkins-On-Kubernetes.md

     app: jenkins
 ```

-And the apply the chanes to the cluster.
+And then apply the changes to the cluster.

 ```bash
 kubectl  apply -f jenkins-svc.yaml -n jenkins